 - identifying the higher rate children.

-Eligible higher rate children will receive a 30% higher subsidy, up to a maximum 95%.
+Eligible higher rate children get a 30% higher subsidy, up to a maximum of 95%.

 Eligibility for the higher subsidy rate